Employment Records and How to Keep Them

 Who Should Attend?

-Human Resources Managers, Safety & Security & IT personnel, Branch Managers, Executives, Supervisors, and IT professionals.
+Human Resources Managers, Safety & Security & IT personnel, Branch Managers, Executives, Supervisors, IT professionals.

 Bob Gregg, Boardman & Clark Law Firm in Madison, Wisconsin, has been involved in employment relations for more than 30 years.
 He litigates employment cases, representing employers in employment contracts, discrimination cases, FLSA, FMLA and all other areas of employment law.
 His main emphasis is helping employers achieve enhanced productivity, creating positive work environments and resolving employment problems before they generate lawsuits.
 Bob has conducted over 3,000 seminars throughout the United States and authored numerous articles on practical employment issues.
 Bob is a member of the Society for Human Resource Management and the National Speakers Association.
 He is also a National Faculty Member of the American Association for Access, Equity and Diversity and served on the Board of Directors for the Department of Defense Equal Opportunity Management Institute Foundation.